ntcuong2103/giz-smc11/unit-1-intro-social-good.md

 > “Social Good Areas”, “Actors”, and “Interventions”.
 > The center overlap is labeled “Effective Social Good Projects”.]**

-This framework emphasizes that:
-- Focusing on an area alone is not enough
-- Actors must have the mandate and capacity to act
-- Interventions must fit both the context and the actors involved

 ### Integrated Takeaway

-Effective social good projects emerge when **clear social areas**, **capable actors**, and **appropriate interventions** are intentionally aligned.
-In the next unit, you will learn how project management tools help transform these elements into structured, feasible projects that move from ideas to measurable impact.
+Social good projects are most effective when **clear problem areas**, **capable actors**, and **appropriate interventions** are intentionally aligned.
+This narrative understanding provides the foundation for the project design and management tools introduced in the next unit.
 ---

 ## Regional Examples: Social Good in Action